eegli/tinyparse/docs/reference/subcommands.md

 );
 ```

-**Patterns work as follows**:

-- `[]` - No arguments - In this case, the subcommand will not accept any arguments
-- `['src', 'dest']` - Fixed number of arguments - In this case, the subcommand will accept exactly two arguments
+### Pattern Matching

+- `status` expects no arguments
+- `copy` expects two arguments, `src` and `dest`
-- `'files'` - Any number of arguments - In this case, the subcommand will accept any number of arguments
+- `remove` expects any number of arguments from 0 to n

-Here are some valid examples for the above configuration.
 It is important to note that **unknown subcommands fall through**.
 This means that if a subcommand is not specified in the `subcommands` object, it (and its subsequent arguments) will be collected in the `positionals` array.

-If you want to handle unknown arguments, you need to check for them yourself (e.g., via a `default` case in a `switch` statement).
-See the [advanced example](/examples.md).
+If you require that at least one subcommand is called, you need to handle unknown arguments yourself (e.g., via a `default` case in a `switch` statement).
+See the [advanced example](/advanced-example.md).

 ```ts
 let positionals = parseSync([])._; // No subcommand, no problemo